insertokername/depy/README.md

 - only rust 😁

 First install rust from [rustup](https://rustup.rs/).
 After that download the source code from github.
 Finally open the project in your preferred code editor and run `cargo build`.
 The project will be compiled under target/Debug/depy.exe

+## No initialization option

+This is an option flag that doesn't update any buckets before running the installer.
+This is way faster and recomended to be used if you are planning on rebuilding with depy a bunch of times and you are not chaning anything about your buckets. **ANY TIME YOU CHANGE ANYTHING ABOUT A BUCKET YOU MUST RUN DEPY AT LEAST ONCE WITHOUT THIS SETTING**